 The curriculum includes 15 content courses and a practicum year.
 Students can complete the program in 2 years, 3 years, or 4 years.
 Additional requirements include a self-examination, Personal Growth Experience and a Comprehensive Examination prior to completing the program.
-Details about the program requirements are available in the Master’s in Counseling Program Handbook.

 This variable 60 credit hour program provides the academic and pre-degree supervision requirements for licensing as a Marriage and Family Therapist in the State of Florida.